How extreme weather affects your electric car range

 Why?
 Well, like with any car, weight is king when it comes to getting the most from your power source.
 And that’s especially true in winter for an electric car when the battery is working flat out keeping you warm AND getting you from A to B.

-Another great way to go further in winter is to master your use of the drive mode selector.
+A: Some electric cars will have specific drive modes for snow and ice which change the way the traction control reacts and maximise the grip.
+But it's not just these you should be using if you want to keep going for as long as possible in winter.
 Nearly all electric cars have some form of selector as standard.
 These allow you to alter the way in which your car uses the charge from its battery.
 In normal mode, you get maximum performance from the motor and can have as many gadgets and gizmos on the go as you like.

 A lot of drivers will just leave the car in whatever mode it goes into when they hit the start button and never bother to change it.
 That’s fine of course, but if you want to maximise your range in winter, you’ll need to become something of a driving mode ninja.